sachdev27/Learning-Kubernetes/README.md

 This repository contains YAML files and documentation of the steps and commands I performed during my learning of Kubernetes.

-Check the overview file for the Azure configuration and the steps I followed to deploy the cluster.
+Check the Azure readme for the Azure configuration and the steps I followed to deploy the cluster.

 ## Introduction